Discord and Accessibility

 Discord’s UI is extremely invasively trying to encourage the manufacture of its own “discord culture”, centered around wumpus, nitro and server boosting, along with its own advertising propaganda in the form of its “hype squad”.
 Every aspect of its UI is designed to encourage to absorb free energy towards its center, driving a distributed information capture device.

 The concentration of Discord’s actual UI features are focused around gaming and social interaction, both of which are either paywalled, such as the ability to use external emojis, server customization and upload size, or encouraged, through free content subscriptions.
 Many would argue that a premium account for customizable features is acceptable means of monetization of many platforms, but in the case of discord, these features are concentrated in a way that focuses on the cultural interactions online.
 Features like upload limitations make it harder for artists, musicians and other creators to share their work.
-However, much more insideous is the manufacture of the Discord subculture.
+However, much more insidious is the manufacture of the Discord subculture.

 As part of its marketing machine, instead of just encouraging a promotional word-of-mouth system, it manufactured specific internal social territories for these fan marketers.
 Inspired by Pokemon Go, Discord released the “Hype Squad” - a group of privileged users who are excited about the product and act as word-of-mouth promoters.
 Instead of being simply one fan community, they split the community into three “houses” - Brave, Brilliance and Balance.